esemsc-dda24/PTL-PINNs/README.md

 ## 🔎 Overview

-Accurately solving nonlinear differential equations is central to modeling real-world dynamical systems. **Perturbation methods** approximate weakly nonlinear systems via a hierarchy of simpler linear problems, providing quantitative accuracy and qualitative insight.
+Accurately and efficiently solving nonlinear differential equations is crucial for modelling dynamic behavior across science and engineering.
+Physics-Informed Neural Networks (PINNs) have emerged as a powerful solution.
+However, these struggle to model nonlinear dynamics, suffering from limited generalization across problems and long training times.
+To address these limitations, we propose a perturbation-guided transfer learning framework for PINNs (PTL-PINN), which integrates perturbation theory with transfer learning to solve nonlinear oscillators efficiently.

 This repository contains the code used to develop the **PTL-PINN** — a **Perturbation-Guided Transfer Learning** framework for **Physics-Informed Neural Networks (PINNs)**.
-By training foundational PINN models on families of linear ODEs representative of the perturbation system and reusing a shared latent representation, PTL-PINN can reconstruct perturbation series efficiently with one-shot transfer learning.
+By training foundational PINN models on families of linear ODEs representative of the perturbation system and using one-shot transfer learning, PTL-PINN can compute solutions with the time complexity of matrix-vector multiplication.

 ---